- Briefly acknowledging a user action without interrupting their flow.

 Show one Toast at a time, with errors and acknowledgements taking priority.

-Stack multiple toasts as that will block the user.
+Stack multiple toasts as that'll block the user.

 Include a way to dismiss the toast when it is actionable or contains multiple lines of text.
 Mobile toasts can be dismissed via swiping up if placed on the top or down if placed on the bottom.

 Leave toasts on screen for a long time without a way to dismiss.
-Exceptions are blocking error toasts where a user can’t take any action until the error is resolved.
+Exceptions are blocking error toasts where a user can't act until the error is resolved.

 People use Android’s accessibility features, such as TalkBack and dynamic text sizing to personalize how they interact with their devices.
 Supporting these personalizations ensures that everyone has a great user experience.
 See Material Design and development documentation about accessibility for Android:

-- Brief text of approximately 10–15 words (including button text): 5 seconds
+- Brief text of about 10–15 words (including button text): five seconds

 - Longer than 15 words: Slow readers can read about 125–200 words per minute.
 Base your duration on the slowest number.
 For example, a toast with 20 words should be set to 10s.
-Source
+Source; Opens a new tab

 Use these tokens for applying size and color styles to Toast.